LevInteractive/oleo/README.md

 # Development

+This application was built in full with AngularJS and has no other dependencies.

 1. `npm install`
 2. `bower install`
 3. `grunt`

+Let `grunt watch` you do it.

+# Testing

+Tests are done with mocha in the browser via the test/index.html runner.

-# TODO
+# Ideas

-* Sorting for tasks & projects.
+* Drag & drop sorting for tasks and projects.
-* More keyboard shortcuts.
+* Vim-style keyboard shortcuts.
-* More user-friendly instructions.
+* More user-friendly instructions to get started.
+* Exporting/importing using a special backup spreadsheet or a clever way using `chrome.storage.sync`.